Podcast

 Andrei Salajan

-Ep 9 - The ideal law firm and technology provider relationship
+S1 Ep9 - The ideal law firm and technology provider relationship

 What makes a great law firm-vendor relationship?
 Andrei Salajan, Director of Legal Tech and Innovation at Schoenherr, has a framework: Product, People, Partnership.